-Warren Postman is a partner at Keller Lenkner.
+Warren Postman is a Partner at Keller Lenkner LLC.
 He combines a deep understanding of the civil litigation system with broad substantive expertise to solve complex litigation challenges for the firm’s clients.

 At both Jones Day and the U.S. Chamber, Warren regularly represented plaintiffs challenging the actions of federal agencies.
 He has won victories against the Food and Drug Administration, Department of Health and Human Services, Federal Communications Commission, Department of the Treasury, Department of Labor, Environmental Protection Agency, and Army Corps of Engineers.